 Complications from digitalization are expected to grow over time as people create and store more valuable records online.

 “Someone recently mentioned that the best gift his father-in-law left for his family was an accordion file with everything meticulously laid out for everyone," says Kaufman.
 “It's essential that people put everything together, store it securely and have it accessible to an executor.
 It doesn't matter whether that's on paper, a USB, an external hard drive or in the cloud.
 It just matters it's there and accessible."

 One hot topic in many jurisdictions is the debate over what constitutes a Will, says Kaufman.

 “For centuries, an essential requirement of a Will is that it be written," she says.
 “Now there's digital disruption in that definition, too."

 “In Australia, a draft text message was recognized by a court as the last Will and testament of a man who left everything to his brother along with instructions for his cremation," says Kaufman.
 “The man died by suicide before he sent the text.
 Afterward, his wife contested the text message, but the judge allowed the Will to go forward."

 New companies are beginning to offer services to help people write their own Wills and then upload them to the cloud for storage.
-Since digital Wills are still new technology, legal challenges to these documents have yet to be fully resolved.

-RBC Estate & Trust Services and RBC Wealth Management are business segments of the Royal Bank of Canada.
+RBC Royal Trust and RBC Wealth Management are business segments of the Royal Bank of Canada.
 Please click the “Legal” link at the bottom of this page for further information on the entities that are member companies of RBC Wealth Management.
 The content in this publication is provided for general information only and is not intended to provide any advice or endorse/recommend the content contained in the publication. ®/TM Trademark(s) of Royal Bank of Canada.
-Used under licence. © Royal Bank of Canada 2018.
+Used under licence. © Royal Bank of Canada 2018 to 2020.
 All rights reserved.